Numerical treatment of interfaces for second-order wave equations: Introduction

+Furthermore, the accuracy of the method is only determined by the precision order of the time and space operators.
+Hence the amount of data transferred is constant.
+This is not the case though when interpolation is used since in order to increase the accuracy of that scheme one has to take more points on each of the grids and use higher-order interpolants, leading to a larger amount of data that needs to be transmitted.

-A drawback of these standard schemes is that, for a second-order hyperbolic equation, one must first rewrite it as a first-order system in order to be able to apply the approach, thus creating many more variables and constraints, all of which have to be monitored during the evolution.
-This not only increases the required machine memory, but also increases the amount of traffic among processors, due to the corresponding increase on information that needs to be passed along the boundaries.
+For a second-order hyperbolic equation these methods can be used, but with the drawback that one must first rewrite it as a first-order system to be able to apply the approach, by this creating many more variables and constraints, all of which have to be monitored during the evolution.
+This not only increases the required machine memory, but also increases the amount of traffic among processors, due to the corresponding increase of information that needs to be passed along the boundaries.

-Recently one of us \cite{reula2011} found a way to implement similar techniques for Schr\"odinger's equation.
-Here, we show that the same underlying idea can be extended to deal also with the second-order wave equation.
-In this scheme only one field needs to be passed across the boundaries, namely the time derivative of the field, making this a very efficient and simple algorithm.
+In 2008 Mattsson et al. \cite{Mattsson-Ham} developed a method to evolve second-order hyperbolic equations in the same spirit of the standard SAT scheme without the need to reduce it to first-order.
+In addition, one of us \cite{reula2011} recently found a way to implement similar techniques for Schr\"odinger's equation.
+We show in this paper that the same underlying idea in \cite{reula2011} can be extended to also deal with the second-order wave equation.
+In this scheme only one field needs to be passed across the boundaries, namely the time derivative of the field, making this a very efficient and simple algorithm, while in the one developed by Mattsson et al., penalties are imposed on the field and its spatial and time derivatives and are present in the evolution of the internal grid points.

+The idea of our scheme is to consider the boundary as a repeater which absorbs the incoming wave on one side of the interface and creates an outgoing wave on the other, with a non-increasing total energy.